openstack-archive/python-don/README.md

 networking functionality provided by OVS.
 This service verifies (or points out deviations) that the user configuration is indeed reflected in the underlying infrastructure and presents the results in an intuitive graphical display.
+## Feature Lists:

+0. Visualize networking internals
+1. Perform OVS and Ping tests between all pairs of VMs
+2. Perform Ping tracing between any two VMs
+3. Allows storing collected data so that it can be retrieved later and displayed

 As an example, given the following Neutron network topology:
 ![Neutron: Network Topology](/openstack_dashboard/don/ovs/static/net_topology.png "Neutron: Network Topology")